 - If the Student Loan Servicer is not listed as licensed in Connecticut in NMLS, the Department of Banking pursues complaints against unlicensed companies that are conducting Student Loan Servicing activities for Connecticut residents.

-CFPB Private Education Loan Ombudsman - created to assist private student loan borrowers.
+The CFPB Private Education Loan Ombudsman was created to assist private student loan borrowers.
 You may file a private student loan complaint using the online student loan complaint form.

 P. O. Box 4503